sam-0205/Low-Light-Image-denoising/README.md

 - **Numpy**

 ### Steps
-1. **Download or Clone the repository**:
+1. **Download or Clone the repository** :
 ```
 git clone https://github.com/sam-0205/Low-Light-Image-denoising.git
 ```
-2. **Run main.py code**:
+2. **Run main.py code** :
 - Once the code is ruuned a link is generarted which direct you to the required port as `  http://127.0.0.1:5001  ` .

+3. **Image Storing** :
+- Here the uploaded image is stored in `uploads` folder.
+- After the operations are performed th enhanced images are stored in `static` folder.

 ## Other Requrements